Independent guideAll prices in AUD

 The verdict

-If you want zero cost and have no staff, Wave is the best free option.
+If you want zero cost and have no staff, Zoho Books is the best free option, and it stays viable once you register for GST because it lodges BAS to the ATO.
 If you bill by the hour or project, FreshBooks is built for you, with the caveat to check its Australian compliance fits.
-If you want the cheapest paid Australian plan with solid ATO integration, Reckon at $12 a month is hard to beat.
+If you want the cheapest paid Australian plan with solid ATO integration, Reckon is hard to beat.
 And if you expect to grow into a small business, start on Xero so you never have to switch.
 Use the calculator above to see each option costed at your invoice count.

 Frequently asked questions